 It was most likely an age thing, where the more senior population were quite content in their traditional frock coats, while on the other end of the scale, younger men favored the sack suit, deeming morning dress unnecessary.

 Costume Idea: For the more traditional Edwardian gentleman look during the morning, opt for a frock or morning coat over a double-breasted vest.
-Your shirt should have a stiff detachable collar, and gray and black striped pants.
+Your shirt should have a stiff detachable collar, and be worn tucked into your gray and black striped pants.
 Don’t forget your cane and top hat!

 Original knee-length frock and morning coats can still be picked up, as can reproductions.
-Wearing such traditional attire, with your stiff collar and silk topper on your head and you will instantly start strutting around like a nobleman.
+Wearing such traditional attire with your stiff collar and a silk topper on your head, you will instantly start strutting around like a nobleman.

 Day Wear: Edwardian Men’s Clothing